-If you plan to seek any type of financial assistance for the Summer 2013 semester, here is some helpful information regarding financial aid:
+If you plan to seek any type of financial assistance for the summer 2015 semester, here is some helpful information regarding financial aid:

-- FAFSA: Information from your 2012-13 FAFSA will be used to determine eligibility for the summer semester If a student has not used their annual limits in the preceding fall and spring semesters, the remaining amounts will be available to use for the summer semester (based on general eligibility requirements).
-For example, if you received Pell at full time in Fall and Spring, you will not have Pell available for Summer.
-You may want to consider reserving any Spring refund to pay for Summer tuition, fees and books if you have exhausted your annual Pell eligibility.
-If you have already filed the 2012-2013 FAFSA, you do not need to re-file.
+- FAFSA: Information from your 2014-15 FAFSA will be used to determine eligibility for the summer 2015 semester If a student has not used their annual limits in the preceding fall and spring semesters, the remaining amounts will be available to use for the summer semester (based on general eligibility requirements).
+For example, if you received Pell at full time in fall and spring, you will not have Pell available for summer.
+You may want to consider reserving any spring refund to pay for summer tuition, fees and books if you have exhausted your annual Pell eligibility.
+If you have already filed the 2014-2015 FAFSA, you do not need to re-file.
 NOTE: Students that are nearing the 600% Pell Lifetime Eligibility Limit may have reduced eligibility for Pell funding.
 Student that have met or exceeded the limit will not receive Pell.

-- Registration: Registration for Summer 2013 classes begins on February 15, 2013.
+- Registration: Registration for summer 2015 classes begins on March 16, 2015.
 After you register, your campus Financial Aid Office will determine the amount of financial aid in which you are eligible.
 Updates will be posted in Campus Connect in the My Ivy Tech Financial Aid area.

 - 12 and greater = full-time

 - 1-5 credit hours = less than half-time

 - Loan application: If you are interested in receiving a loan, you must complete the Federal Direct Loan Request form and submit to your campus Financial Aid Office.
 This form is only required for a loan and is not required for any other type of financial aid.
 Loan applications can take up to 30 days to process and will not increase your bookstore credit limit until all requirements are complete.